svankampen/croghan/README.md

 Welcome to Croghan

-This webpage has been created and designed to act as marketing material as part of a *Croghan* webshop going live.
+This webpage has been created and designed to act as marketing material as part of a *Croghan* web shop going live.
-The Croghan webshop is a real project that I am currently working on with a webdesign team however in order to gain supplier buy in we require a clean and concise landing page that allows our perspective suppliers understand what we are all about at *Croghan*
+The Croghan web shop is a real project that I am currently working on with a web design team however in order to gain supplier buy in we require a clean and concise landing page that allows our perspective suppliers understand what we are all about at *Croghan*

-The webpage is targeted towards a curated range of suppliers that create kitchenware with a certain ethos ;
+The webpage is targeted towards a curated range of suppliers that create kitchenware with a certain ethos;

-- Enviromentally friendly
+- Environmentally friendly
 - Sustainably sourced
 - Giving back to the community
-- Quality Gauranteed
+- Quality Guaranteed

 ![image](https://user-images.githubusercontent.com/64638313/153774441-3efc4075-b7e0-4444-83ac-d69265ecf37d.png)